 Premier among Karen’s qualities was her capacity to bring joy to others.
 Those who knew her attest that her warm smile and ability to listen and empathize lightened up difficult situations.
 The Thea Bowman AHANA and Intercultural Center and the entire AHANA community have lost one of its strongest champions: our friend Karen Campbell Severin.
 Though no longer with us, Karen’s legacy lives on through an annual book award that will be given in her name.
 (Dr. Donald Brown)

 - Statement of Financial Need: Preference is given to applicants with demonstrated financial need.
 Please explain your financial situation.
+Please also state if you anticipate receiving any additional support/funding to purchase your books.

 - Resume: Please include your updated resume.